Nelson-Aalen kernel estimator to the tail index of right censored Pareto-type data: Introduction

 \section{\textbf{Introduction }}

 Right censored data, typified by partially observed values, present a common challenge in statistics.
 Indeed, this type of data are known only within a certain range and remain unspecified outside this range.
 This phenomenon is observed in fields such as actuarial science, survival analysis and reliability engineering.
 Heavy-tailed distributions are used to model data with extreme values.
 Compared to the normal distribution, they are characterized by a significant probability of observing values far from the mean.
 These distributions are crucial in applications like insurance, finance, and environmental studies, where rare values can have a substantial impact.
-Let $X_{1},X_{2},...,X_{n}$ be a sample of size $n\geq1$ from a random variables (rv) $X$, and let $C_{1},C_{2},...,C_{n}$ be another sample from a rv $C,$ defined on a probability space $\left( \Omega,\mathcal{A} ,\mathbf{P}\right) ,$ with continuous cumulative distribution functions (cdf's) $F$ and $G,$ respectively.
-Assume that $X$\ and $C$ are independent.
-Also, we suppose that $X$ is right censored by $C,$ that is each for stage $1\leq j\leq n,$ we can only observe the variable $Z_{j}:=\min\left( X_{j},C_{j}\right) $ and the indicator variable $\delta_{j}:=\mathbb{I} _{\left\{ X_{j}\leq C_{j}\right\} },$ which determines whether or not $X$ has been observed.
-We assume that the tails functions $\overline{F}:=1-F$ and $\overline{G}:=1-G$ are regularly varying at infinity (or Pareto-type) of positive tail indices $\gamma_{1}>0$ and $\gamma_{2}>0$ respectively.
+Let $X_{1},X_{2},...,X_{n}$ be a sample of size $n\geq1$ from a random variable (rv) $X$, and let $C_{1},C_{2},...,C_{n}$ be a sample from second rv $C$ independent from the first one.
+Both rv's are defined on a probability space $\left( \Omega,\mathcal{A},\mathbf{P}\right) ,$ with respective continuous cumulative distribution functions (cdf's) $F$ and $G.$ We suppose that $X$ is right censored by $C,$ that is, at each stage $1\leq j\leq n,$ we can only observe the variable $Z_{j}:=\min\left( X_{j},C_{j}\right) $ and the indicator variable $\delta_{j}:=\mathbb{I}_{\left\{ X_{j}\leq C_{j}\right\} },$ which determines whether or not $X$ has been observed.
+We assume that the tail functions $\overline{F}:=1-F$ and $\overline{G}:=1-G$ are regularly varying at infinity (or Pareto-type) of positive tail indices $\gamma_{1}>0$ and $\gamma_{2}>0$ respectively.
 In other words, for any $x>0,$ we have